ARM-software/ML-examples/tflu-kws-cortex-m/Training/README.md

 To quantize your trained model (e.g. a DNN) run:
 ```
-python convert.py --model_architecture dnn --model_size_info 128 128 128 --checkpoint <checkpoint_path> [--inference_type int8]
+python convert.py --model_architecture dnn --model_size_info 128 128 128 --checkpoint <checkpoint_path> [--inference_type int8|int16]
 ```
 The parameters used here should match those used in the Training step.

-The inference_type parameter is *optional* and to be used if a fully quantized model with inputs and outputs of type int8 is needed.
+The inference_type parameter is *optional* and to be used if a fully quantized model with inputs and outputs of type int8 or int16 is needed.
 It defaults to fp32.

 This step will produce a quantized TFLite file *dnn_quantized.tflite*.
 You can test the accuracy of this quantized model on the test set by running: